viperML/viperML/README.md

   </p>
 </h1>

-I'm currently working as a Research Engineer at Inria.
+I'm currently working as a DevOps Engineer at the Barcelona Supercomputing Center.

 On my free time I like to explore functional and low-level programming languages.
 You might see a lot of Rust and Nix coming from this account, as well as some bits of C and Haskell.